 This brought a lot of grief to Buddha, because his message hadn’t been rightly absorbed.
 He was the embodiment of oneness within the body, and his objective was to show to the world that it was possible for them too.

-For the remainder of our time here, we must step into our higher calling and help spread the message of spiritual truth to mankind.
+For the remainder of our time here, even as we shed these layers, we must step into our higher calling and help spread the message of spiritual truth to mankind.
+We must do our best to be of service to the collective consciousness’ healing.

 And we don’t have to wait till enlightenment to begin.
 We can start now, start with the experiences and knowledge we have.
 Making such a choice can make us a true Boddhisatva, he who puts his nirvana at hold for the greater good.